 Effects on individuals that are taken by Level B harassment could include alteration of dive behavior, alteration of foraging behavior, effects to breathing, interference with or alteration of vocalization, avoidance, and flight.
 More severe behavioral responses are not anticipated due to the localized, intermittent use of active acoustic sources and mitigation by passive acoustic monitoring which will limit exposure to sound sources.
-Most likely, individuals will simply be temporarily displaced by moving away from the sound source.
-As described previously in the behavioral effects section seals exposed to non-impulsive sources with a received sound pressure level within the range of calculated exposures, (142-193 dB re 1 μPa), have been shown to change their behavior by modifying diving activity and avoidance of the sound source (Götz et al., 2010; Kvadsheim et al., 2010).
-Although a minor change to a behavior may occur as a result of exposure to the sound sources associated with the proposed action, these changes would be within the normal range of behaviors for the animal (e.g., the use of a breathing hole further from the source, rather than one closer to the source, would be within the normal range of behavior).
+Most likely, individuals will be temporarily displaced by moving away from the sound source.
+As described previously in the behavioral effects section, seals exposed to non-impulsive sources with a received sound pressure level within the range of calculated exposures, (142-193 dB re 1 μPa), have been shown to change their behavior by modifying diving activity and avoidance of the sound source (Götz et al., 2010; Kvadsheim et al., 2010).
+Although a minor change to a behavior may occur as a result of exposure to the sound sources associated with the planned action, these changes would be within the normal range of behaviors for the animal (e.g., the use of a breathing hole further from the source, rather than one closer to the source, would be within the normal range of behavior).
 Thus, even repeated Level B harassment of some small subset of the overall stock is unlikely to result in any significant realized decrease in fitness for the affected individuals, and would not result in any adverse impact to the stock as a whole.

-The Navy's proposed activities are localized and of relatively short duration.
+The Navy's planned activities are localized and of relatively short duration.
 While the total project area is large, the Navy expects that most activities will occur within the ice camp action area in relatively close proximity to the ice camp.
 The larger study area depicts the range where submarines may maneuver during the exercise.
-The ice camp will be in existence for up to six weeks with acoustic transmission occurring intermittently over four weeks.
-The Autonomous Reverberation Measurement System would be active for up to 30 days; the vertical line array would be active for up to four hours per day for no more than eight days, and; the unmanned underwater vehicle used for the deployment of a synthetic aperture source would transmit for 24 hours per day for up to eight days.
+The ice camp will be in existence for up to six weeks with acoustic transmission occurring intermittently over approximately four weeks.

 The project is not expected to have significant adverse effects on marine mammal habitat.
 The project activities are limited in time and would not modify physical marine mammal habitat.
-While the activities may cause some fish to leave the area of disturbance, temporarily impacting marine mammals' foraging opportunities, this would encompass a relatively small area of habitat leaving large areas of existing fish and marine mammal foraging habitat unaffected.
+While the activities may cause some fish to leave a specific area ensonified by acoustic transmissions, temporarily impacting marine mammals' foraging opportunities, these fish would likely return to the affected area.
 As such, the impacts to marine mammal habitat are not expected to cause significant or long-term negative consequences.

-For on-ice activity, neither take nor mortality of seals are expected due to measures followed during the exercise.
+For on-ice activity, serious injury and mortality are not anticipated.
+Level B harassment could occur but is unlikely due to mitigation measures followed during the exercise.
 Foot and snowmobile movement on the ice will be designed to avoid pressure ridges, where ringed seals build their lairs; runways will be built in areas without pressure ridges; snowmobiles will follow established routes; and camp buildup is gradual, with activity increasing over the first five days providing seals the opportunity to move to a different lair outside the ice camp area.
-The Navy will also employ its standard 100-meter avoidance distance from any arctic animals.
-Implementation of these measures should ensure that ringed seal lairs are not crushed or damaged during ICEX18 activities.
+The Navy will also employ its standard 100-m avoidance distance from any arctic animals.
+Implementation of these measures should ensure that ringed seal lairs are not crushed or damaged during ICEX20 activities and minimize the potential for seals and pups to abandon lairs and relocate.